Tracheal Shave – Adam’s Apple Reduction Surgery

 The scars associated with tracheal shave surgery are related primarily to the location and size of the incisions.
 A list of the various incision locations is listed above.
 It is important to discuss with your surgeon the location and size of the incision they normally use.
 In addition to the location and size of the incision, the amount of tension or stress on the incision can affect how well or poorly the incision will heal.
 It is important to undergo the procedure with a surgeon who performs these types of surgeries routinely since they will normally perform the operation in the least traumatic way.

-A tracheal shave surgery is usually not extremely painful.
+An Adam’s apple reduction is usually not extremely painful.
 When performed as part of full-face FFS, it is usually one of the less painful sites.
 Your surgeon will prescribe medications to take after surgery to help reduce the pain you will experience.
-If the medications do not completely relieve your pain, it is important to let your surgeon know immediately.
+Oral medications are frequently sufficient to adequately manage postoperative pain.
+If the medications do not completely relieve your pain sufficiently, it is important to let your surgeon know immediately.

 Can I see before and after photos of a tracheal shave?